Group Cross-Correlations with Faintly Constrained Filters: Group Cross-Correlations

 is a continuous function for any \emph{compactly supported} continuous ${f' \colon G \rightarrow \R}$.
-Here the \emph{support} of $f'$ -- denoted as ${\supp f'}$ -- refers to the closure of the set ${\{g \in G \mid f'(g) \neq 0\}}$ and by saying that $f'$ is \emph{compactly supported} we mean that its support is compact.
-In the Appendix \ref{sec:famHaarMeas} we show how such a family of measures can be constructed in a natural way.
+Here the \emph{support} of $f'$ -- denoted by ${\supp f'}$ -- refers to the closure of the set ${\{g \in G \mid f'(g) \neq 0\}}$ and by saying that $f'$ is \emph{compactly supported} we mean that its support is compact.
+In the Appendix \ref{sec:famHaarMeas} and specifically \cref{thm:existenceFamHaarMeas} we show how such a family of measures can be constructed in a natural way.